tony722/AET.Lighting.LutronQS.KeypadButtonWatcher/README.md

 [Download latest version here: v1.0.0](https://github.com/tony722/AET.Lighting.LutronQS.KeypadButtonWatcher/releases/download/v1.0.0/AET.Lighting.LutronQS.KeypadButtonWatcher.v1.0.0.zip)

 ### Requirements for Google Sheet.
-This module relies on a Google Sheet for configuration.
-The sheet is downloaded by the processor, and cached in case the Internet is unavailable.
+This module relies on a Google Sheet for configuration, and this makes it really easy to configure, update, and maintain!
+The sheet is downloaded by the processor, and cached in case the Internet is unavailable at a later time.
 [See example Google Sheet here](https://docs.google.com/spreadsheets/d/1gqKyX94nDUOcLBB64_71M1E5LS90OLXfvoh7pt2Wmzc/edit?usp=sharing).
 To use this sheet as a template, open it and go to "File->Make A Copy" and save it in your own Google Drive.